emipa606/Apothecary/README.md

 # Compatibilites
  *** Subject to conversion to V1.1 ***

-Atlas&apos; Materials - Convert coal and coke into charcoal.
+Atlas' Materials - Convert coal and coke into charcoal.
 Kiln will use charcoal.
 Coal and Coal Extended - Only allows conversion of coal and charcoal based on differing ratios.
-Cupro&apos;s Stones - Drops relevant mining bits.
+Cupro's Stones - Drops relevant mining bits.
 Diseases Overhauled - Adds additional drug use for conditions. (see pdf notes).
 Dubs Bad hygiene - Log Boiler will use charcoal as fuel.
 Electric stone cutting table - can produce relevant salts.
 Fermenter - adds the ability to make Absinthe.
 (V1.1 Compat Checked) Industrialisation - Uses Electric arc smelter for charcoal production.
 Gloomy furniture - some of the relevant benches will use charcoal as a fuel.
-Kuratheris&apos;s Extra Stone - Extra CaCO3 bits and ability to source from relevant stones.
+Kuratheris's Extra Stone - Extra CaCO3 bits and ability to source from relevant stones.
 LotRim - Smithy will use charcoal as fuel.
-LWM&apos;s Deep Storage - Will make use of medical cabinet.
+LWM's Deep Storage - Will make use of medical cabinet.
 (V1.1 Compat checked) Medical Supplements - integrated elements.
-(Drug cabinet with LWM&apos;s DS).
+(Drug cabinet with LWM's DS).
 (V1.1 Compat Checked) Medieval times - Convert coal into charcoal.
 Various benches and buildings will use charcoal.
 Multiplayer - native support (beta)
 RC2 Bottling and Brewing - Absinthe mash can be made at the electric brewery and brewery point.